Poison Ivy Rash Stages and Available Treatments

 Is poison ivy contagious?

-What’s the difference between a beginning poison ivy rash vs allergic reaction?
+What’s the difference between a beginning poison ivy rash and an allergic reaction?

 A beginning poison ivy rash typically starts with redness and itching in streaks or patches where the plant brushes the skin.
 Allergic reactions can appear more widespread or irregular and may include hives or facial swelling, especially if caused by food or medication.